-cAMP signalling in the Sinorhizobium meliloti – Medicago sativa symbiosis.
+cAMP signalling and autoregulation in the Sinorhizobium meliloti – Medicago symbiosis.

 Experimental evolution of the plant pathogen Ralstonia solanacearum into a legume symbiont

-Rhizobia do not form a homogenous group but are phylogenetically disparate α- and β- proteobacteria that have achieved a nitrogen fixing symbiosis with legume.
+Rhizobia do not form a homogenous group but are phylogenetically disparate α- and β- proteobacteria that have achieved a nitrogen-fixing symbiosis with legume.
 How rhizobia have emerged is a fascinating, but only partly documented, question.
 Ample evidence supports the view that rhizobia have evolved through horizontal transfer of key symbiotic functions into diverse soil bacteria followed by subsequent recipient genome adaptation under selection in the host plant environment.
-To experience this evolutionary scenario we have launched the experimental evolution of the plant pathogen Ralstonia solanacearum into a legume symbiont.
-A chimeric Ralstonia strain was engineered by introducing the symbiotic plasmid of the β-rhizobium model Cupriavidus taiwanensis into R. solanacearum.
-Large-scale and long-term evolution experiments under legume selection pressure are being performed to activate and/or improve competitiveness in nodulation, infection, bacterial maintenance in infected cells and tentatively nitrogen fixation.
+To experience this evolutionary scenario we have launched an evolution experiment aiming at converting a soil bacterium into a legume symbiont.
+A chimeric Ralstonia strain was engineered by introducing the symbiotic plasmid of the β-rhizobium model Cupriavidus taiwanensis into the plant pathogen Ralstonia-solanacearum.
+This chimeric strain is being evolved under legume (M. pudica, the host plant of C. taiwanensis) selection pressure to activate and/or improve competitiveness in nodulation, infection, bacterial maintenance in infected cells and tentatively nitrogen fixation.
 This project exploits the recent advances in fast genome re-sequencing technology to track genome modifications, both R. solanacearum and C. taiwanensis being completely sequenced.
 Genomic, cellular and molecular genetics approaches are combined to elucidate the underlying genetic basis of symbiotic adaptation.
 This project is at the interface of symbiosis and pathogenesis.

-Our collaborators on the cAMP project are Dr JV Cullimore (LIPM), Dr V. Poinsot (IMRCP) and Prof. JC.
-Portais (MetaToul platform).
+Our collaborators on the "signalization through cAMP-AOI" project are C. Gough and F. Maillet (LIPM), V. Poinsot (IMRCP) and V. Morales/P. Polard (LMGM).

-Our collaborators on the experimental evolution project are Dr. S. Cruveiller and Dr. C. Medigue (Genoscope Evry), Dr. E. Rocha (Pasteur Institute Paris) and Dr. A. Jauneau (Imaging platform Toulouse)
+Our main collaborators on the "experimental evolution" project are D. Roche (Genoscope-CEA Evry), E. Rocha (Pasteur Institute Paris) and A. Jauneau (Imaging platform Toulouse)